Counterfactual harm

+We give examples of computing the path-specific harm in Appendices \ref{supp note: cca problems}-\ref{supp note: default policy}.
+In these examples we typically focus on causal models with an action $A$, an outcome $Y$ and another mediating outcome $Z$ s.t. $A \rightarrow Z \rightarrow Y$ and $A \rightarrow Y$, and $U = U(Y)$.
+We refer to the path-specific harm where we restrict to $A \rightarrow Y$ as the `direct harm', the path specific harm where we restrict to $A \rightarrow Z \rightarrow Y$ as the `indirect harm', and the `total harm' when we do not exclude any causal path.

+In this appendix we discuss the omission problem and pre-emption problem \citep{bradley2012doing}, and the preventing worse problem \citep{carlson2021causal}, and show how these can be resolved using our definition of counterfactual harm (Definition \ref{def: counterfactual harm} and its path-specific variant Definition \ref{theorem: cf harm expanded}).
+We also discuss some alternative definitions of harm.

 \textbf{Omission Problem:} Alice decides not to give Bob a set of golf clubs.
-Bob's would be happy if Alice had given him the golf clubs.
+Bob would be happy if Alice had given him the golf clubs.
 Therefore, according to the CCA, Alice's decision not to give Bob the clubs causes Bob harm.
 However, intuitively Alice has not harmed Bob, but merely failed to benefit him \citep{bradley2012doing}.

-\textit{Solution:} The omission problem relies on the judgement that Alice does not have a moral obligation to provide Bob with golf clubs, therefore her choice not to do so does not constitute harm to Bob.
-In our formulation of the CCA, this judgement is encoded in the model $\mathcal M$ comprising of two variables; Alice's action $A \in \{0, 1\}$ where $A = 0$ indicates `Bob not given clubs' and $A = 1$ `Bob given clubs', and outcome $Y\in \{0, 1\}$ where $Y = 0$ indicates `Bob has clubs' and $Y = 1$ indicates `Bob does not have clubs'.
-By default, Alice is not expected to give Bob clubs, which is encoded in the default policy $P(A = 0) = 1$.
-The causal mechanism for $Y$ is $y = a$, i.e. Bob only receives the golf clubs if he is given them, deterministically.
-Whatever utility function we choose for Bob, the action $\text{do}(A = 0)$ causes no harm in this model (Lemma \ref{lemma: default action zero harm} Supplementary Note \ref{supp note: no go}).
+\textit{Solution:} The omission problem relies on the judgement that Alice does not have a ethical obligation to provide Bob with golf clubs, therefore her choice not to do so does not constitute harm to Bob.
+In our definition of harm, this implies the obvious default action be that Alice not giving Bob clubs by default, i.e. the desired harm query is the harm caused by Alice's action compared to baseline where Alice does not give Bob club.
+To compute the harm we construct the model $\mathcal M$ comprising of two variables; Alice's action $A \in \{0, 1\}$ where $A = 0$ indicates `Bob not given clubs' and $A = 1$ `Bob given clubs', and outcome $Y\in \{0, 1\}$ where $Y = 1$ indicates `Bob has clubs' and $Y = 0$ indicates `Bob does not have clubs'.
+The default action $A = \bar a$ is $\bar a = 0$.
+The causal mechanism for $Y$ is $y = a$, i.e. Bob has clubs iff he is given them.
+Whatever utility function describes Bob's preferences, the action $A = 0$ causes no harm in this model (Lemma \ref{lemma: default action zero harm} Appendix \ref{supp note: no go}) as $P(Y_{0} = y^* \vert A = 0, Y= y) = \delta(y^* - y)$ (factual $a$ and counterfactual $\bar a$ are identical) and for non-zero harm we require $y^* \neq y$.